vizzuhq/pyscript-vizzu-demo/README.md

 ### Importing dependencies

-We import the Vizzu library into our PyScript source.
-We will also need `to_js` from `pyodide` and `Object` from `js` to convert our Python dictionaries into JavaScript objects.
+The Vizzu library has to be imported into the PyScript source. `to_js` from `pyodide` and `Object` from `js` are also required to convert the Python dictionaries into JavaScript objects.

 ```Python
 from pyodide import to_js